bblankrot/ParticleScattering.jl/docs/src/index.md

-# ParticleScattering
+# ParticleScattering.jl

-ParticleScattering is a package for solving large-scale electromagnetic scattering problems in two dimensions.
-Because the solution process is so fast for large numbers of penetrable scatterers, it also has built-in gradient-based optimization over the scatterer parameters.
+A Julia package for solving large-scale electromagnetic scattering problems in two dimensions; specifically, those containing a large number of penetrable smooth particles.
+Provides the ability to optimize over the particle parameters for various design problems.

 # Installation

 Currently, only Julia 0.6 is supported.
 Once that's up and running, `Pkg.add("ParticleScattering")` should install this package and all of its dependencies.